polterguy/phosphorusfive-dox/chapter-14.md

 Interestingly though, our app doesn't contain a single loop.
 We can get away with this, due to the magic of **[apply]**, which allows us to more easily create a bunch of HTML "tr" widgets, than any looping mechanisms would allow us.

-Another interesting detail, is that our database layer, is in no ways dependent upon the structure of our items.
+Another interesting detail, is that our database layer, is in no ways (almost) dependent upon the structure of our items.
 If you want to extend the app, to hold an additional piece of information, such as an address field for instance - Then this does no in any ways require you to change your database layer.

 Arguably hence, our *"database layer"* could hence be reused, for every single CRUD app you were ever to create.
+This would require some few tiny changes though.
+Can you see which ...?

 We can come away with this, thanks to some *"lambda expression magic"* within our database CRUD files.
 For instance, the code below, which is taken from our *"create.hl"* file ...